-All fires within the University community shall be reported to Police Services (901-678-4357); Police Services will ensure that copies of such reports are forwarded to Environmental Health and Safety.
+All fires within the University community shall be reported to Police Services; Police Services will ensure that copies of such reports are forwarded to Environmental Health and Safety (EH&S).

-In case of a fire or a fire alarm, all personnel in the building shall evacuate the building.
+In case of a fire or a fire alarm, all personnel in the building shall evacuate the building and congregate at the building's designated assembly point as found in the Crisis Management Plan.
 Personnel must remain outside the building until the fire department gives permission for reentry to the building.
 Any employee who fails to evacuate a building during a fire, false fire alarm, or fire drill shall be subject to disciplinary action.

 Fire safety equipment, such as extinguishers and alarm systems shall be used for designed purposes only.

-Empty or damaged fire extinguishers should be reported to Environmental Health and Safety for immediate replacement.
+Empty or damaged fire extinguishers should be reported to EH&S for immediate replacement.

 Exhaust hoods over cooking facilities shall be maintained in satisfactory condition by the facility operator.

-Environmental Health and Safety shall ensure that fire drills are conducted in each building at least annually, but more frequently when required by applicable fire code.
-Records of these fire drills shall be maintained by Environmental Health and Safety.
+EH&S shall ensure that fire drills are conducted in each building at least annually, but more frequently when required by applicable fire code.
+Records of these fire drills shall be maintained by EH&S.